Risk Factors of Breast Cancer

 - Dense breast tissue.
 This makes it more difficult to detect cancer on a mammogram.

-- Family history of breast cancer.
+- A family history of breast cancer.
 If any women in your immediate family have been diagnosed with breast cancer you may consider learning more about genetic testing that can be done to determine if you are at a higher risk of developing breast cancer.

 - Personal history of breast cancer.
 If you have had breast cancer previously, you're more likely to develop it again.